A Big Helping of Olde England... in a Small Package

 Features

 The Origin 20 is a 20 watt, single channel, master volume combo amp with a ten-inch, 50 watt Celestion VT-Junior speaker.
 It weighs thirty-one pounds and is a small, lightweight package.
 The power section features two EL34 power tubes driven to only 20 watts in a cathode-bias scheme, rather than the typical EL84 or 6V6 low-power amp scheme.
 The audible result is less fizz and more jangle.
-The preamp section utilized three ECC83/12AX7 tubes, one of which functions a phase splitter.
+The preamp section utilized three ECC83/12AX7 tubes, one of which functions as a phase splitter.
 Marshall’s "Powerstem" technology lets you select one-half watt, three watts, or twenty watts output with minimal tonal or gain change through power supply rail reduction.
 The "Tilt" control acts like jumping the two channels on a Plexi amp and blending, but with one knob instead of two.
 The cathode bias power amp scheme offers both natural compression and a smooth entry into distortion.
 It also allows replacement of power tubes without re-biasing.

 Physical